IoT technologies and protocols

 These networks are well-suited for homes, offices and other small environments.
 They lend themselves to small batteries – and in some cases, battery-less setups – and are often inexpensive to operate.

 Common examples include:

-Good for high-speed data transfer, Bluetooth sends both voice and data signals up to 10 meters.
+Good for high-speed data transfer, Bluetooth sends both voice and data signals up to ten metres.

 A mesh network for home appliances to communicate using low-energy radio waves.
 Z-Wave offers application layer interoperability between home automation systems.

 A common choice for home automation and medical devices, Zigbee is best suited for personal area networks with small, low-power low-bandwidth devices in close range.